anyproto/anytype-raycast/README.md

 # Anytype for Raycast

-Create, browse and search in Anytype - right at your fingertips, anywhere on your Mac.
+Create, browse, search and edit within Anytype - right at your fingertips, anywhere on your Mac.

 ## Setup